top of page

 It never occurred to me that absence could be traumatic.
 That a person could be cared for in practical ways and still grow up emotionally alone.
 That you could have no dramatic story to point to — no obvious event — and still carry the impact for decades.

-Across my books and my work with the Akashic Records, the intention is the same: clarity, recognition, and understanding — offered without pressure or judgment.
+Across this body of work, the intention is simple: clarity, recognition, and understanding — offered without pressure, urgency, or blame.

 bottom of page